A48 in south Wales closed after three bodies found in suspected car crash

 Two others have been taken to hospital for treatment for serious injuries following a suspected crash, the force said in a statement on Monday morning.

-Over the weekend officers released an appeal for information on the whereabouts of Sophie Russon, 20, Eve Smith, 21, Darcy Ross, 21, Rafel Jeanne, 24, and Shane Loughlin, 32.
+The women, Sophie Russon, 20, Eve Smith, 21, and Darcy Ross, 21, were last seen in Cardiff in the early hours of Saturday having travelled there from Porthcawl.

+They had made the trip in a Volkswagen Tiguan with two men, Rafel Jeanne, 24, and Shane Loughlin, 32, both from Cardiff, who were also reported as missing.

-Officers have found the car they were last seen in.
-The VW Tiguan was recovered just after midnight on Monday near the A48 in St Mellons, Cardiff.
+On Monday, a police spokesperson said the VW Tiguan had been recovered just after midnight in the St Mellons area of Cardiff.

+Police believe the car the group was travelling in was involved in a crash and came off the A48.
+Gwent Police specialist officers are supporting the families of those involved and inquiries are ongoing.

+The case has been referred to the Independent Office for Police Conduct in line with normal procedures.

 Join our commenting forum